tretre91/MyGL/docs/ApiDoc/docindex.rst

 ..
-Index page for the api documentation pages
+Index page for the library's documentation pages

 MyGL Documentation
 ==================